dasan94/YellowPepper/README.md

-# Remoti API - Automated Testing with Cucumber and RestAssured
+# YelloPepper - Automated Testing with Cucumber and RestAssured

 ## Overview